Rafqa Pietra Choboq Ar-Rayès: Mariamette Sisters

 In 1860, while still stationed in Ghazir, Rafqa's superiors sent her on a temporary posting to Deir-el-Qamar, in Mount Lebanon - Shouf, where she helped the Jesuit mission.
 In less than two months the Druze killed 7,771 people and destroyed 360 villages, 560 churches, 28 schools, and 42 convents.
 Sister Rafqa saved one child's life by hiding him in the skirts of her habit as he was being chased by some soldiers.
 Rafqa was deeply affected by the massacres.

 Following a year of postulancy, Rafqa received the habit of her congregation on the feast of St. Joseph, March 19, 1861.
 She took her first temporary religious vows on March 19, 1862 at the age of thirty.
-Sister Rafqa's first assignment in the congregation was charge of the kitchen service in the Jesuit school in Ghazir, where she spent seven years.
+Sister Rafqa's first assignment in the congregation was in charge of the kitchen service in the Jesuit school in Ghazir, where she spent seven years.
 She was placed in charge of the workers and had the task of giving them religious instruction in a spinning mill in Scerdanieh, where she remained for two months.
+In her free time she studied Arabic, calligraphy and mathematics.

 Two years later, Sister Rafqa was sent to teach at Byblos, where she remained for one year before going to Ma'ad to establish a school there at the request of Antoun (Anthony) Issa, a prominent citizen.

 In 1871, the "Mariamettes" religious institute merged with another to form the Order of the Sacred Hearts of Jesus and Mary.
 The Religious Sisters were given the option to join the new congregation, or a different one, or to resume lay status.
 Rafqa decided to become a cloistered nun rather than a teaching Sister, and, after praying in the Church of St. George, made the decision to join the Baladita Order, the monastic order now named the Lebanese Maronite Order of St. Anthony, founded in 1695, and told Antoun Issa of her decision.
 He offered to pay the requisite dowry.

 That same night, Rafqa dreamed of three men.
 One with a white beard, one dressed like a soldier and the third was an old man.
 She recounted "One of the men said to me, 'Become a nun in the Baladita Order'.
 I woke up very happy ... and went to Antoun Issa, bursting with joy ... and I told him about my dream."
 Antoun identified the men as Anthony of Qozhaia (Anthony the Abbot) from whom the order was inspired, the soldier was Saint George, to whom the church in Ma'ad was dedicated, and the third could only be a Baladita monk.
 Rafqa decided to leave immediately for the Monastery of St. Simon in Al-Qarn.
 Antoun gave her the money as promised as well as a letter of recommendation to the archbishop.